talisainen/Scriptor-Jekyll-Theme/_posts/2024-04-10-rie-conference.md

 tags: [conference]
 ---

-Janika Leoste and Kristel Marmor participated with presentations in the [Robots in Education](https://rie.science/2024/index.html) - RIE 2024 conference in Koblenz on April 10-12.
+Janika Leoste and Kristel Marmor delivered presentations at the [Robots in Education](https://rie.science/2024/index.html) (RIE) 2024 conference held in Koblenz from April 10th to 12th.
-In her presentation, Janika talked about the opinions of primary school students about the use of telepresence robots in teaching and learning, and Kristel's explained how university employees perceive themselves in a communication situation with a social service robot that plays the role of a house manager and leads them to the recommendation room.
+During her presentation, Janika Leoste discussed the perspectives of primary school students regarding the integration of telepresence robots into educational practices.
+Meanwhile, Kristel Marmor elucidated the perceptions of university staff members within communication scenarios involving a social service robot functioning as a household manager, guiding them to a recommendation chamber.
-Janika also led the "Robots and children" session.
+Furthermore, Janika Leoste moderated the session titled "Robots and Children" during the conference proceedings.